 My spiritual path appears to have run in roughly eight-year cycles.
 The first two, I grew up as an atheist child and teenager in Czechoslovakia (now Czech Republic), at that time a Communist country, where few people were believers and church attendance was discouraged.
 Even my two years in Sweden and getting inadvertently confirmed at a summer church camp that my had parents sent me to – not knowing enough Swedish or the Bible at the time to understand what I was doing – didn’t do much to change this.

 God started working with me during the next eight years, at a very low point in my life, and called me to conversion through a non-mainstream church in Victoria, Australia, which provided me with a good spiritual foundation.
-God gave my life a hope and purpose, and connected me with a loving spiritual community, through which He also provided my life partner and soulmate, Alex.
+God gave my life a hope and purpose, and connected me with a loving spiritual community, through which He also provided my wonderful life partner, Alex.

-Alex and I worked side by side for a church we were very dedicated to in California, USA during the next roughly two eight-year cycles.
-While most others of our age group were raising families, our combined focus for 17 years was doing God’s Work.
+Eight years later, Alex and I got married and during the next roughly two eight-year cycles worked side by side at the church headquarters in California, USA.
+While most others of our age group were raising families, our combined focus was doing God’s Work.

 The next eight years found us back in the former Czechoslovakia, now the Czech Republic.
 In November 1989, Communism had fallen, so it was safe for me to go and visit in 1990.
 From this visit came the idea and desire, first on my husband’s part who is not Czech, of moving there to live.
 After three years of earnest prayer and seeking guidance, when our work for the church in California was coming to a natural end, this desire came to fruition.
 God had placed us in a little village close to a small town, which was a big contrast to having lived in the very urban Los Angeles area.

 When my mother unexpectedly passed away in early 2001, another turning point came and a new cycle started.
 For some months before then, we began to sense a leading to return to Australia, but the specific destination only crystallized when we learned of my mother’s passing.
 It became obvious to come to the state of Queensland to be available to my now widowed father, who was in his late seventies.

 We were at an age when it was difficult to get into the Australian job market after so many years away, but six months later, a lovely door opened to teach English in Korea.
 For nearly four years we taught at a Christian university south of the capital, Seoul.
-After that we spent another year in Saudi Arabia — a very strict Muslim country, where women have a lot fewer rights than their western counterparts, though this is ever so slowly changing.
+After that we spent another year in Saudi Arabia — a very strict Muslim country, where women have a lot fewer rights than their western counterparts take for granted, though this is ever so slowly changing.

 While overseas, during our years in Korea, we were privileged to be able to come home twice a year to spend time with dad, which was a good transition to eventually returning and staying for good.
 This was a slightly shorter cycle of six years, when we were exposed to members of yet other Christian groups, as well as Buddhism in Korea and Islam in Saudi Arabia.

-During this time I had completed an MTh, been introduced to Catholic spirituality – both through reading and on the ground – and further broadened my perspective by being exposed to Christian meditation and Buddhism.
+During the first eight — another time cycle) I had completed an MTh, been introduced to Catholic spirituality – both through reading and on the ground – and further broadened my perspective by being exposed to Christian meditation and Buddhism.
 I created several websites, wrote/co-wrote and published a number of spiritual books, as well as published books featuring my father’s art, photography, and Czech poetry.

 For a short period, I had reconnected with my old church through one of its numerous offshoots that resulted from the split.
 This was like one last visit to the old spiritual home, the purpose of which had been accomplished.
-I spent time with old friends, reconnected with others, and learned what yet others have been up to.
+I spent time with old friends, briefly reconnected with others, and learned what yet others have been up to, or that they died.
 It was like leafing through an old album and then closing it again for the foreseeable future and returning to the present.
 Yet, I am very grateful for the 25 or so years of active involvement during my early to middle adulthood.
 It gave me an excellent spiritual foundation to then go and build on further.

 A seemingly small but significant incident, no doubt divinely inspired, led me to realize around March 2014 — at the start of another time-cycle — that I needed to move on.
 The church has progressed over the years, but in a lot of ways remained the same, and I was no longer on the same page.
 A book I was lent, Life in the World Unseen, a mediated work by Anthony Borgia, widened this gap even more.
-It indirectly led me to mediated messages published in two books entitled Angelic Revelations of Divine Truth, published by Foundation Church of the Divine Truth and focusing on the importance of Divine Love for salvation.
+It indirectly led me to mediated messages in two volumes, Angelic Revelations of Divine Truth, published by Foundation Church of the Divine Truth and focusing on the importance of Divine Love for salvation.